Predictive maintenance for hydraulic rakes...

-Predictive maintenance for hydraulic rakes in nuclear power plants
+Predictive maintenance for hydraulic rakes in nuclear power plant

 Good understanding and use of data are excellent levers for performance and innovation in industry, whether to anticipate failures, reduce outage time, improve quality, reduce execution time, modelling empirical knowledge, etc. And yet, industrial firms are lagging behind in the use of data science, due to a lack of internal expertise and poor structuring of their data.

 Data science is a discipline at the crossroads of information technology, client business activities and mathematical modelling.
 It aims at building statistical and machine learning models using big data, IoT and raw computing power.
 The purpose is therefore to explore and analyse raw data (whether structured or not) and transform them into relevant information and knowledge to resolve a business-related issue.

 For example, in predictive maintenance, you need first to know how the equipment operates (its operating modes and main failure modes) in order to select the most appropriate sensors.
 Drawing a parallel with medicine, this is the patient examination phase, which aims to isolate the symptoms of an illness.

 Data science is at the crossroads of information technology, client business activities and mathematical modelling.
 It aims at building statistical models and machine learning models.

 A data scientist models the behaviour of the system using monitoring data (what is the state of health of my system?) and extracts useful knowledge from it using mathematical models or intelligence models (which component is not showing a nominal state of operation, and how will it evolve over time?
 This enables us to determine more accurately when it needs to be replaced before it fails and causes the infrastructure unavailability).